BrightReach/portfolio/content/projects/dungeon_escape.md

 techs: ['Unity3D', 'C#']
 ---

 As part of the Udemy Unity 2D Mobile Development course, I developed a 2D action game that would work on the mobile platform.
-While I have completed the task given to me, I intend on developing the game's mechanic further to the point where it was remenise the Metroidvania gameplay.
+While I have completed the task given to me, I intend on developing the game's mechanic further to the point where it was reminisce the Metroidvania gameplay.